MkUnion and state machines in Go

 %% error=invalid transition

-[*] --> [*]: "❌*state.MarkAsProcessingCMD"
+[*] --> [*]: ❌*state.MarkAsProcessingCMD

 %% error=cannot mark order as complete, order is not being process; invalid transition